ScalefreeCOM/datavault4dbt/README.md

 In the future, the package will be available for <plenty/large variety of> platforms.

 ## Installation
-Since the package is listed on dbt Hub, you can simply add the following lines to your packages.yml.
+Since the package is listed on [dbt Hub](https://hub.getdbt.com/), you can simply add the following lines to your packages.yml.

       - package: scalefree/datavault4dbt
         version: 0.1.0

-https://docs.getdbt.com/docs/building-a-dbt-project/package-management#how-do-i-add-a-package-to-my-project

-For installation, please follow the instructions stated on this website: https://www.getdbt.com/blog/installing-dbt-packages/
+For further information on how to install packages in dbt, please visit the following link: https://docs.getdbt.com/docs/building-a-dbt-project/package-management#how-do-i-add-a-package-to-my-project

 ## Usage